Building a new vector based storage model

-The journey to today's version of QuestDB began with the original prototype in 2013, and we've described what happened since in a post published during our HN launch last year.
-In the early stages of the project, we were inspired by vector-based append-only systems like kdb+ because of the advantages of speed and the simple code path this model brings.
-We also required that row timestamps were stored in ascending order, resulting in fast time series queries without an expensive index.
+In the early stages of QuestDB, we were inspired by vector-based append-only systems like kdb+.
+The approach offered better speed and simplified code paths.
+Our needs also required that row timestamps be stored in ascending order, resulting in fast time series queries without an expensive index, which made the model even more compelling.

-We found out that this model does not fit all data acquisition use cases, such as out-of-order data.
-Although several workarounds were available, we wanted to provide this functionality without losing the performance we spent years building.
+But we soon found out that this model does not fit well with all data acquisition use cases, such as out-of-order data.
+Although several workarounds were available, we wanted to provide this functionality without losing any performance.
+This changed was shipped two years ago, in QuestDB 6.0.
+But we feel it's a fun time capsule, solving a critical problem which benefitted us greatly today.

 The problem with out-of-order data

-Our data model had one fatal flaw - records were discarded if they appear out-of-order (O3) by timestamp compared to existing data.
-In real-world applications, payload data doesn’t behave like this because of network jitter, latency, or clock synchronization issues.
+First, let's look at the challenge with out-of-order or O3 data.
+Our initial data model had one fatal flaw - records were discarded if they appeared out-of-order by timestamp compared to existing data.
+That's not ideal.
+In real-world applications, payload data doesn’t behave like this way.
+There's network jitter, latency, or clock synchronization issues and that make out-of-order data mroe common.

-We knew that the lack of out-of-order support was a show-stopper for some users and we needed a solid solution.
-There were possible workarounds, such as using a single table per data source or re-ordering tables periodically, but for most users this is inconvenient and unsustainable.
+We knew that the lack of out-of-order (O3) support was a showstopper for some users and we needed a solid solution.
+There were possible workarounds, such as using a single table per data source or re-ordering tables periodically, but for most users this is neither convenient nor sustainable.

 As we reviewed our data model, one possibility was to use something radically different from what we already had, such as including LSM trees or B-trees, commonly used in time series databases.
-Adding trees would bring the benefit of being able to order data on the fly without inventing a replacement storage model from scratch.
+Adding trees would bring the benefit of ordered data, on the fly, without inventing a replacement storage model from scratch.

-What bothered us most with this approach is that every subsequent read operation would face a performance penalty versus having data stored in arrays.
-We would also introduce complexity by having a storage model for ordered data and another for out-of-order data.
+But what bothered us most with this approach is that every subsequent read operation would face a performance penalty versus having data stored in arrays.
+This also introduced complexity, as we would have duplicate storage models.
+One for ordered data and another for O3 data.

 A more promising option was to introduce a sort-and-merge phase as data arrives.
-This way, we could keep our storage model unchanged, while merging data on the fly, with ordered vectors landing on disk as the output.
+This way, our storage model remained unchanged.
+Butnow, we'd merge data on the fly, with ordered vectors landing on disk as the output.

 Early thoughts on a solution

-Our idea of how we could handle out-of-order ingestion was to add a three-stage approach:
+Our idea of how we could handle O3 ingestion was a three-stage approach:

 1. Keep the append model until records arrive out-of-order

-2. Sort uncommitted records in a staging area in-memory
+2. Sort uncommitted records into a staging area in-memory

-3. Reconcile and merge the sorted data and persisted data at commit time
+3. Reconcile and merge the sorted O3 data and persisted data at commit time

-The first two steps are straightforward and easy to implement, and handling append-only data is unchanged.
-The heavy commit kicks in only when there is data in the staging area.
-The bonus of this design is that the output is vectors, meaning our vector-based readers are still compatible.
+The first two steps are straightforward and easy to implement.
+Handling append-only data remains unchanged.
+The heavy O3 commit kicks in only when there is data in the staging area.
+The bonus of this design is that it outputs to vectors, meaning our vector-based readers are still compatible.

-This pre-commit sort-and-merge adds an extra processing phase to ingestion with an accompanying performance penalty.
-We nevertheless decided to explore this approach and see how far we could reduce the penalty by optimizing the heavy commit.
+The potential downside is that this pre-commit sort-and-merge adds an extra processing phase to ingestion with an accompanying performance penalty.
+We nevertheless decided to explore this approach and see how far we could reduce the penalty by optimizing the O3 commit.

 Processing a staging area in bulk gives us a unique opportunity to analyze the data holistically.
 Such analysis aims to avoid physical merges altogether where possible and perhaps get away with fast and straightforward memcpy or similar data movement methods.
 Such methods can be parallelized thanks to our column-based storage.
 We can employ SIMD and non-temporal data access where it makes a difference.